Sravani0410/weather-app/README.md

 ## About

-This is a clone of the weather website (url : https://weather-neon-seven.vercel.app/)
+This is a clone of the weather website. you can check weather city with google map

+You can open the index.html file and start browsing the website.

 The tech stack used is :
 * HTML5